SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/01-searching/02-sequential-search.md

 # Sequential Search

 The diagram below shows how this search works.
 Starting at the first item in the list, we simply move from item to item, following the underlying **sequential ordering** until we either find what we are looking for or run out of items.
-If we run out of items, we have discovered that the item we were searching for was not present.
+If we run out of items, we have discovered that the item we were searching for was not found.
 <img width="910" alt="Sequential Search" src="https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/blob/main/data-structures-and-algorithms-101/03-algorithms/01-searching/resources/sequential-search.png" />

 ## Concept